flinbein/stateful-rpc/contract.md

 type ChannelMessageCall = [
   channelId: number|string,
   action: CLIENT_ACTION.CALL, // 0
-  responseKey: any, // room will respond with this key
+  responseKey: any, // server will respond with this key
   path: string[], // path to remote function
   arguments: any[] // call function with these arguments
 ]